Want to know about cooperative housing and other shared housing options? Here’s how our coop works and the BEST things about living in a coop.

 - We share a mortgage for the cost of the entire building.

 - Shared maintenance of the building isn’t limited to common areas.
 Individual unit maintenance is also part of the shared upkeep.
-We budget for kitchen renos, new flooring, etc. and try to maintain the units to a standard level.
+We budget for kitchen renos, new flooring, etc., and try to maintain the units to a standard level.

 - We pay monthly housing charges, which are similar to “rent.”
-It covers the cost of our collective mortgage payments, taxes, maintenance, etc.
+It covers the cost of our collective mortgage payments, taxes, maintenance, etc. But unlike rent, no one earns money off of our housing charges.

 So financially, our housing cooperative looks a lot like a rental unit, except that everyone shares in the ownership.

 At the moment our housing charges are much lower than market rent.
 However, there was a point when our housing charges increased significantly to cover the cost of a major renovation.
+It entirely depends on how much money we need to pay our bills.

 Management and Decision Making